JonasGiven/HR-data-attendance-analysis-for-Atliq-technologies/README.md

 Use this link to access the dashboard in powerBI.
 You must copy this link and open a new tab on your browser, then paste it. https://shorturl.at/qrLUW .
 You might need to install powerBI desktop on your device first in order to access the file.
 You can follow this link to download PowerBI - https://shorturl.at/acfQY

+## Challenges and milestone

+Completing the PowerBI dashboard was a challenging experience for me.
+This was my first time using PowerBI, and George from Talent4startups/Dreamfactory gave us just a week to finish the project.
+However, it took everyone two weeks, and some even gave up.

+The hardest part was preparing the data, especially dealing with dates as rows.
+After a week of frustration and telling my girlfriend how tough it was, I finally had a breakthrough.
+I realized I needed to transpose the table in Excel and then use MySQL to remove unwanted columns.
+That was an "aha" moment, and everything became much easier after that.

+Now, I’m confident I can handle similar projects in a much shorter time.